hughperkins/coriander/README.md

 # cuda-ir-to-opencl

-This lets you write out CUDA IR as classic OpenCL 1.2
+This lets you compile CUDA code for use on non-CUDA OpenCL devices.

 ## Why?